Shared processor pools

 -

-Pool placement groups are a set of shared processor pools with a single colocation policy.
-The policy determines the host in which an SPP in the group is deployed in relation to others in the group.
+Pool placement groups are a set of shared processor pools with a single colocation policy, which determines the host in which a shared processor pool in the group is deployed in relation to others in the group.

 Learn more about pool placement groups here.